macneib/livedb-rethink/README.md

 RethinkDB database adapter for [livedb](https://github.com/share/livedb).
 This driver can be used both as a snapshot store and oplog.

+## Warning
+This code is very new, untested and not definitely not optimized.
+It's not ready for production environments.

 ## MIT License
 Copyright (c) 2013 by Blair MacNeil and Simon Clampitt